MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 A VTL is “entered” when a VP switches from a lower VTL to a higher one.
 This can happen for the following reasons:

 1. VTL call: this is when software explicitly wishes to invoke code in a higher VTL.
 2. Secure interrupt: if an interrupt is received for a higher VTL, the VP will enter the higher VTL.
-See 15.12.
 3. Secure intercept: certain actions will trigger a secure interrupt (accessing certain MSRs for example).
-See 15.13.

 Once a VTL is entered, it must voluntarily exit.
 A higher VTL cannot be preempted by a lower VTL.